ycpcs/cs201-spring2019/lectures/lecture10.md

 If we accidentally pass an **ArrayList** containing **Card** references to **countStringsContaining**, then we'll get a **ClassCastException** when that method tries to covert a **Card** reference into a **String** reference.

-The real problem here is that the type **Object** does not document what kind of objects are being stored in a collection.
+The real problem here is that the type **Object** does not specify what kind of objects are being stored in a collection.
 If the programmer makes a mistake, a **ClassCastException** occurs when the program runs.

-In practice, most collections will store a single kind of object. *Type parameters* document what kind of object a collection will store.
+In practice, most collections will store a single kind of object. *Type parameters* specify what kind of object a collection will store.

 Generics using type parameters
 ==============================